lasik surgeons

 Top Articles

-۰ Monovision Lasik
+Monovision Lasik

-۰ PRK, LASEK, Epi-Lasik
+PRK, LASEK, Epi-Lasik

-۰ RLE Lens Exchange
+RLE Lens Exchange

-Lasik Doctors
+Lasik Groupon

 The Verisyse-Artisan phakic intraocular lens (P-IOL) is implanted inside the eye immediately below the cornea and is attached directly to the top of the iris.

 P-IOLs are approved by the FDA to fully correct up to 15.00 diopters (D) of myopia.
 People with more than 15.00 D of myopia may use a P-IOL to reduce their refractive error, but will not achieve full correction.
+P-IOLs can be used for low amounts of myopia correction, but are commonly not as appropriate for less than 10.00 diopters of correction.
+Lower myopia may be better corrected with techniques like conventional or wavefront Lasik, Bladeless Lasik, PRK, LASEK, and Epi-Lasik.

-P-IOLs can be used for lower amounts of myopia correction, but are commonly not as appropriate as other refractive surgery techniques.
-P-IOLs are not currently approved for hyperopic (farsighted - longsighted) correction and the nature of a P-IOL tends to make them less ideal for hyperopic correction.
+P-IOLs are not currently approved for hyperopic correction and the nature of a P-IOL tends to make them less ideal for hyperopic correction.

 P-IOLs approved in the United States do not directly correct astigmatism, however the process of surgery may reduce astigmatism.
-If the patient has moderate to high astigmatism, a second procedure, such as conventional or wavefront-guided Lasik, PRK, LASEK, or Epi-Lasik may be recommended for the correction of astigmatism.
+If the patient has moderate to high astigmatism, a second procedure, such as conventional or wavefront-guided Lasik, PRK, LASEK, or Epi-Lasik may be recommended for the correction of only the astigmatism.

 Younger Patients Are Generally Best